hasancaslan/COMP305-CountingBeautifulStrings/README.md

 ## Installing

 You can just run beautiful_strings.py.
 Program starts with test cases.
-You can modify files in the [test directory](test).
+In order to change inputs, you can modify files in the [test directory](test).

 ```bash
 python beautiful_strings.py